 The frontage covered in these operations was considerable.
 Exits from the mangrove swamps were not confined to those which had been marked on the maps which were available, and hundreds of chaungs and waterways were found to be in existence, all suitable for use by local craft, and trees with thick foliage growing down to the water’s edge provided ample cover for any small boat.
 At high water much of the mangrove area was flooded, allowing lateral movement from one chaung to another.
 The rise and fall of the tide, accentuated by conditions of shallow water and mud near the banks, made concealment of landing craft difficult.
 When the process of blocking the chaungs began, the moon was in its first quarter and the tide approaching springs.
 All these conditions were to the advantage of the Japanese.

-However, the disadvantages to the Japanese lay in the indescribable horrors of the mangrove swamps.
+However, the disadvantages to the Japanese lay in the horrors of the mangrove swamps.
 These were dark by day as well as by night, and comprised acres of impenetrable forest and deep glutinous black mud crawling with mosquitoes, scorpions, flies and a host of other noxious insects and, worst of all, crocodiles.
-Neither food nor drinking water could be obtained anywhere.
-It can hardly be possible that in their decision to try to leave the Island the Japanese could have been fully aware of the appalling conditions which prevailed, and it proved to beyond even the vaunted endurance of the Japanese for their men to exist for more than a few days.
-Prisoners taken out of the mangroves during the operations were found to be semi-dehydrated and in a very low physical condition.
+Neither food nor drinking water was obtainable.
+It can hardly be possible that in their decision to try to leave the island the Japanese could have been fully aware of the appalling conditions which prevailed, and it proved to beyond even the vaunted endurance of the Japanese for their men to exist for more than a few days.
+Prisoners taken out of the mangroves during the operations were found to be semi-dehydrated and in a very poor physical condition.